Actinide: Chemical properties

 Like the lanthanides, all actinides are highly reactive with halogens and chalcogens; however, the actinides react more easily.
 Actinides, especially those with a small number of 5f-electrons, are prone to hybridization.
 This is explained by the similarity of the electron energies at the 5f, 7s and 6d shells.
 Most actinides exhibit a larger variety of valence states, and the most stable are +6 for uranium, +5 for protactinium and neptunium, +4 for thorium and plutonium and +3 for actinium and other actinides.

 Actinium is chemically similar to lanthanum, which is explained by their similar ionic radii and electronic structures.
 Like lanthanum, actinium almost always has an oxidation state of +3 in compounds, but it is less reactive and has more pronounced basic properties.
 Among other trivalent actinides Ac3+ is least acidic, i.e. has the weakest tendency to hydrolyze in aqueous solutions.

 Thorium is rather active chemically.
-Owing to lack of electrons on 6d and 5f orbitals, the tetravalent thorium compounds are colorless.
-At pH < 3, the solutions of thorium salts are dominated by the cations [Th(H2O)8]4+.
+Owing to lack of electrons on 6d and 5f orbitals, tetravalent thorium compounds are colorless.
+At pH < 3, solutions of thorium salts are dominated by the cations [Th(H2O)8]4+.
 The Th4+ ion is relatively large, and depending on the coordination number can have a radius between 0.95 and 1.14 Å. As a result, thorium salts have a weak tendency to hydrolyse.
 The distinctive ability of thorium salts is their high solubility both in water and polar organic solvents.

 Protactinium exhibits two valence states; the +5 is stable, and the +4 state easily oxidizes to protactinium(V).
 Thus tetravalent protactinium in solutions is obtained by the action of strong reducing agents in a hydrogen atmosphere.
 Tetravalent protactinium is chemically similar to uranium(IV) and thorium(IV).
-Fluorides, phosphates, hypophosphate, iodate and phenylarsonates of protactinium(IV) are insoluble in water and dilute acids.
+Fluorides, phosphates, hypophosphates, iodates and phenylarsonates of protactinium(IV) are insoluble in water and dilute acids.
 Protactinium forms soluble carbonates.
 The hydrolytic properties of pentavalent protactinium are close to those of tantalum(V) and niobium(V).
 The complex chemical behavior of protactinium is a consequence of the start of the filling of the 5f shell in this element.